What are some of the barriers students with disabilities face in distance learning courses?

 Some attention-grabbing features of web pages include flickers.
 Flickers at certain rates (often between 2 and 55 hertz) can induce seizures for people who are susceptible to them.

-For more information, consult Technology and Universal Design and Real Connections: Making Distance Learning Accessible to Everyone or view the video by the same title.
+For more information, consult Accessible Technology and Real Connections: Making Distance Learning Accessible to Everyone or view the video by the same title.